Marriage to a Romanian Citizen

 It is known throughout the world for its exterior frescoes of bright and intense colors.
 The interior and exteriors frescoes feature an intense shade of blue known in Romania as "Voronet blue".

 Romantic Places in Romania

 Hotels and Resorts

 Carol Parc Hotel - Bucharest

-The Hotel is located within walking distance from the center of Bucharest; this luxurious five star hotel is surrounded by a beautiful and quiet neighborhood, next to the largest and oldest park in Bucharest.
+The Hotel is located within walking distance from the centre of Bucharest; this luxurious five star hotel is surrounded by a beautiful and quiet neighbourhood, next to the largest and oldest park in Bucharest.
 Each room has been individually styled by some of Italy's finest artisans.
 With only 20 deluxe rooms and suites, the hotel offers its guests a truly personalized 24-hour service.
 The Hotel also has wood-burning fireplaces, terraces, plasma televisions, and other amenities.

 The Hotel is situated in the very heart of the city of Bucharest.
-The InterContinental Bucharest Hotel offers its guests various 5 star facilities that guarantee confort.
+The InterContinental Bucharest Hotel offers its guests various 5 star facilities that guarantee comfort.
 This landmark building inform of an Hotel has 283 rooms/ suites with balcony, air conditioning, High Speed Wireless Internet, Health Center, Business Center, Beauty Saloon, two restaurants with exquisite 5 star dining options and conference facilities, and airport shuttle.
 With a building positioned in front of The National Theatre, the InterContinental Bucharest is the ideal place for the visitors who want to discover this surprising city of Bucharest.
 The hotel is located just 1 to 15 minutes walking distance from four of the main museums and the old part of the city, Romanian Athenaeum, main shopping and business boulevards, National Opera, five theatres and Cismigiu Garden.

 K+K Hotel Elisabeta - Bucharest